Global and multi-campus with immersion in local business environments in Brazil, China*, France, USA and South Africa

-September and January intakes on the French, Chinese, US (August) and Brazilian campuses.
+September, or August, and January intakes on the French, Chinese*, US, and Brazilian campuses.

-MSc International Business has three specialisation tracks: Doing Business in Europe, Doing Business in Asia, Doing Business in the USA, Doing Business in Latin America, Doing Business in Africa
+MSc International Business has five specialisation tracks: Doing Business in Europe, Doing Business in China*, Doing Business in the USA, Doing Business in Latin America, Doing Business in Africa

 This MSc was ranked eleventh worldwide by QS (2022), third worldwide by The Economist (2019) and first in France by MOCI magazine (2019)

 Our one-year multi-campus programme is designed for future global business leaders, providing students with the necessary general management and multicultural skills and knowledge.
-Each semester, students can study at a different SKEMA campus in Asia, Europe or America; students gain real exposure and experience in different markets.
+Each semester, students can study at a different SKEMA campus in Asia, Europe, Africa or America; students gain real exposure and experience in different markets.

 Our professors come from all around the globe.
 They are entrepreneurs, innovators, research directors, CEOs, VPs of marketing, directors of finance; and they have worldwide reputations in their fields.

 Classes are small enough to be truly interactive and provide a multicultural experience, allowing for close personal contact with teachers and classmates.
 In recent years, MSc IB classes have been made up of students of some 25, or so, countries.
 This highly international class composition transforms projects and team work into valuable cross-cultural working and learning experiences.

 The teaching approach is applied and participatory: real projects with businesses are carried out so students are operational, employable managers by the time they graduate.

-Core courses provide the knowledge to survive in the global knowledge economy:
+Core MSc International Business courses provide the knowledge to survive in the global knowledge economy: